DON'T MISS OUT

 What Are Royalties?

-Businesses that use patented products often pay royalties to the whoever owns the patent.
-Even the fees that a franchisee pays to their franchisor are considered to be royalty fees.
+Businesses that use patented products often pay royalties to the whoever owns the patent, even the fees that a franchisee pays to their franchisor are considered to be royalty fees.
 Other examples of items that may involve royalties include software, models, secret formulas, and plans.

 Royalties vs. Fees for Service

 Some services seem similar to royalties, but the payments for those services don’t fall under the royalties category.
-In particular, that includes the following:

 • Service after a sale